Frequently Asked Questions

 - A family consisting of a disabled mother and two children, ages 5 and 14, was facing eviction after the mother′s disability check was stolen.
 While the family waited for a replacement check, ICS provided rent and utility deposits so they could remain in their home.

 - Another family, with 7- and 9-year-old children, was referred to us by the Tucson Unified School District.
 The mother had to miss work several times to address child custody issues.
 We provided one-time assistance with rent and utilities, and she has been working full-time since then.

 What are some of the needs of ICS?

 Although ICS “does a lot with a little,” there are continuing unmet needs in our community.
 Our needs are in three areas: volunteers, in-kind donations, and funds.

 - More volunteers.
 Our greatest volunteer need is for drivers.
 If 12 new drivers gave 3 to 4 hours a week to transport a senior to a medical appointment, we could provide 624 more services per year.
 Learn more about volunteering with ICS.

 - In-kind donations.
 Our Food Bank has an ongoing need for food and hygiene items.
 This need multiplies during the summer months when many of our supporters are on vacation.
-Especially useful are pasta sauce, peanut butter, jelly, macaroni and cheese, toothbrushes, toothpaste, soap, shampoo and deodorant.
+Especially useful are pasta sauce, spaghetti noodles, peanut butter, canned meats, meals in a can, toothbrushes, toothpaste, soap, shampoo and deodorant.
 See a complete list of our most needed items.